How Much Is My Website Worth? (Website Valuation Guide)

 6. Strong Email List

-A strong email list is a valuable asset for any website.
-A high number of subscribers, and lots of engagement, could lead to an increase in valuation.
+A strong email list is a valuable asset for any online business.
+A high number of subscribers and lots of engagement could increase its valuation.

 Potential buyers will appreciate having an email list that they can reach out to at any time.
 The list can be used to generate traffic to the site, promote affiliate products, or promote and sell their own products or services.